Eliphalet Howd House

-The Eliphalet Howd House is a historic house at 675 East Main Street in Branford, Connecticut.
+The Eliphalet Howd House is a historic house at 675 East Main Street U.S. Route 1 in Branford, Connecticut.
 Probably built about 1730, it is one of the town's few surviving 18th-century houses, and a good example of a two-story Georgian colonial house.
 It was listed on the National Register of Historic Places in 1988.

 Description and history

-The Eliphalet Dowd House is located in eastern Branford, on the south side of East Main Street (United States Route 1) at Sycamore Lane.
+The Eliphalet Dowd House is located in Eastern Branford, on the South Side of East Main Street (U.S. Route 1) at Sycamore Lane.
 It is set near the road, on a property shared by a local private school.
 It is a 2 1/2-story wood-frame structure, with a side-gable roof and clapboarded exterior.
 The front facade is five bays wide, with sash windows arranged symmetrically about the center entrance.
 The entrance has a transom window, and is flanked by pilasters which rise to a frieze and cornice.
 The second story has a slight overhang above the first floor, and the gable ends on the sides have a similar overhang as well.
 The main roof cornice has a line of dentil moulding.
 The house had a stone chimney at its center, which is no longer visible above the roof line.

 The house has traditionally been ascribed a construction date of 1754, but land record analysis suggests it is older, and may have been built as early as 1730.
 Its architectural features suggest a date no later than the third quarter of the 18th century.
 The house is one of a small number of two-story 18th-century houses in Branford.